Our continually updated list of all the best laptops available today.

 Choosing the right laptop is even more confusing than ever - so we're here to help with our regularly updated guide to the best laptops.

-The release of Windows 8.1 has pulled the OS further towards the touch and tablet future, even if the Start menu has returned.
+The release of Windows 8.1 and its subsequent update has pulled the OS further towards the touch and tablet future, even if the Start menu has returned.
 This, along with the performance boost Windows 8.1 offers, is a boon for the vast array of laptop-tablet hybrids now flooding the market.

 Apple's range of MacBooks still continue to impress and we've even seen Chromebooks gradually emerge as not only affordable laptops but as fashionable coffee-house companions.